cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c02-michelson-assignment.md

 | 1            |  15 |     299808.0 |

 **Observations**: - Write your observations here! - Distinctness has a positive relationship with the mean velocity.
-The differnece of mean velocity between distincness 3 and 2 is negligible while betwwen 2 and 1 is a lot bigger.
-There are also less datapoints for Distinctness 1, so a datapoint might alter the mean more than when there are lots of data. - Why might your table differ from Michelson’s? - I noticed that all his data are integers that are in the 10 accuracy, this made me wonder if they rounded their data to the nearest 10.
+The difference of mean velocity between distinctness 3 and 2 is smaller compared to the difference between 2 and 1.
+There are also less data points for Distinctness 1, so a data point might alter the mean more than when there are lots of data. - Why might your table differ from Michelson’s? - I noticed that all his data are integers that are in the 10 accuracy, this made me wonder if they rounded their data to the nearest 10.

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of